 The EGI Conference 2015 brought together 260 registered delegates to participate in a 5-day event.
 Globus, EUBrazilCC and OGF organised co-located events.

-Overall, the event was judged to be a success by the delegates who have answered the post-forum survey.
+Overall, the event was judged to be a success (as reflected in the comments documented in the survey attached) by the delegates who have answered the post-forum survey.
 However, with each event, lessons learnt are always identified in order to continously improve for future events, which were:

 Posters and demos